Miriam E. Nelson

-Nelson is author of the Strong Women books, a series of 10—five of which were New York Times bestsellers—that have sold more than one million copies in 14 languages.
-She has authored or co-authored more than 100 scientific studies, research papers and policy reports.
+Nelson is author of the Strong Women book series, which includes 10 titles, five of which became New York Times bestsellers.
+The series has sold more than one million copies and has been translated into 14 languages.
+She has authored or co-authored more than 150 scientific studies, research papers and policy reports.
 Her most recent research focuses on food sustainability and food systems.